pingcap/docs-cn/how-to/maintain/identify-abnormal-queries/identify-slow-queries.md

 Memory usage fields:

-* `Memory_max`: The maximum memory space used during the execution period of a SQL statement (the unit is byte).
+* `Mem_max`: The maximum memory space used during the execution period of a SQL statement (the unit is byte).

 User fields: